-In order to minimise the effect of haematological adverse events, health professionals treating patients with clozapine are required to register their patients with the relevant Clozapine Monitoring Centre.
+To minimise the effect of haematological adverse events, health professionals treating patients with clozapine are required to register their patients with the relevant Clozapine Monitoring Centre.

 All patients, prescribers, dispensing pharmacists, clozapine coordinators and centres using clozapine must be registered with the Clozapine Monitoring Centre.